mechdampiitb/mechdampiitb.github.io/profile.md

                </div>
                <div class="flip-card-back">
                   <div class = "mentor-name-back">Sahil Kumar</div>
-                  <p>Currently the Institute Lawn Tennis Secretary.
-Was also a Sports Convener .
-Apart from that, I'm a part of IITB Racing's Editorial Team for the official magazine- Milestone.
+                  <p>Currently the Institute Lawn Tennis Secretary, was also a Sports Convener .
+I'm a part of IITB Racing's Editorial Team for the official magazine- Milestone.
 I was a part of ELIT as a TA  and then was a TA in MA-111.
 I'm the type of guy who has a slight inclination towards non-core, but again mech core isn't too far behind either on my list.  </p>
                   <a target="_blank" href="https://www.facebook.com/" >
                         <i class="fab fa-facebook-f flip-card-icon"></i>
                      </a>